JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

   names are passed) will lead to faster execution of your code (as the Julia compiler is able to better optimize execution of such operations) in comparison to just passing a function taking a `SubDataFrame`.
-* Although writing `row`, `proprow`, `groupindices`, and `eachindex` looks like just passing a function they **do not** take a `SubDataFrame` as their argument.
-As we explained in this section, they are special column-independent operations that are exceptions to the standard operation specification syntax rules.
-They were added for user convenience (and at the same time they are optimized to be fast).
+* Although writing `nrow`, `proprow`, `groupindices`, and `eachindex` looks like just passing a function they internally **do not** take a `SubDataFrame` as their argument.
+As we explained in this section, `proprow`, `groupindices`, and `eachindex` would not work with `SubDataFrame` as their argument, and `nrow` would work, but would prouce a different column name.
+  Instead, these four operations are special column-independent operations that are exceptions to the standard operation specification syntax rules.
+They were added for user convenience.